microsoft/AcademicContent/Labs/AI and Machine Learning/Azure Bot Service/Azure Bot Service.md

 In this hands-on lab, you will learn how to:

 - Create an Azure Web App Bot to host a bot
-- Create a Microsoft QnA knowledge base, populate it with data, and connect it to a bot
+- Create a knowledge base, populate it with data, and connect it to a bot
 - Implement bots in code and debug the bots that you build
 - Publish bots and use continuous integration to keep them up to date
+- Debug bots locally using Visual Studio Code and the Microsoft Bot Framework Emulator
 - Plug a bot into Skype and interact with it there

 <a name="Prerequisites"></a>